Find an Expert Rating:

 Rule 7.
 Always test drive the same car you are planning to buy

-It always amazes me how many people don’t want to test drive the car they are planning to spend many thousands of pounds on.
+It always amazes me how many people don’t want to test-drive the car they plan to spend many thousands of pounds on.
 How are you going to know if the seats are uncomfortable, or that you find the rear visibility awkward for your seating position, if you don’t try the car to find out?

 You don’t have to wring the car’s neck on a test drive, but you do need to make sure you’re comfortable and not put off by anything.